 For Wellington Park to be a special place, accessible and enjoyed by all for its prominent landscape, natural and cultural diversity, and community value.

 To preserve the natural, cultural, recreational, tourism and drinking water qualities of Wellington Park for their own value and for the safe enjoyment of all people.

 This will be achieved through outstanding management, sympathetic development and a co-operative relationship with our communities.

 The Trust co-ordinates the implementation of strategies and procedures for the Park, including the Wellington Park Management Plan.
 Read more about the Trust’s work:

-The Wellington Park Office is hosted by the Hobart City Council (though the Wellington Park Ranger is based at the Parks and Wildlife Service Regional Office).
-One full-time Manager, one part-time Ranger and several part-time Project Officers are employed by the Trust.
+The Wellington Park Office is hosted by the Hobart City Council.
+A full-time Manager, one part-time Ranger and several part-time Project Officers are employed by the Trust.
 Co-operatively, the Trust and on-ground management agencies carry out maintenance activities within the Park.